The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Kidder County?

-Kidder County, North Dakota has 1 public high schools, along with 0 middle schools and 1 elementary schools.
+Kidder County, North Dakota has 1 public high school, serving approximately 182 students.

 What is the largest school district in Kidder County?